Anvil/kaioretry/docs/source/getting-started.rst

 So you want an asyncIO-friendly retry decorator, without changing too much of your code?

-Madame, Monsieur, Others, voila :py:func:`~kaioretry.aioretry`.
+Madame, Monsieur, Others, voila:

+.. centered:: The :py:func:`~kaioretry.aioretry` decorator!

 .. code-block:: python